• Skip to primary navigation

 Some bottles are specially made to minimize air bubbles, like Dr. Brown’s, which has a special vent system to eliminate negative pressure and air bubbles.

-This does mean there are extra bottle pieces to wash but for some moms this a minor inconvenience for a less gassy baby!
+This does mean there are extra bottle pieces to wash, but for some moms, this is a minor inconvenience for a less gassy baby!

 Pay attention to the milk flow from the nipple.
 Most bottle systems have levels or numbers on the nipples to indicate the suggested age you should use each nipple.